Youth Development Professional

 - Follow protocol with incidents by notifying the Site Manager immediately and writing an incident report.

-- Participate and demonstrate leadership in Special Events as needed.
+- Participate and demonstrate leadership in Special Events, Staff Huddles and team training.

 - Assume other duties as assigned